 Linaro’s mission is to lead collaboration in the ARM ecosystem by bringing together industry and the open source community to work on key projects, deliver great tools, reduce industry wide fragmentation and redundant effort, and provide common software foundations for all.
 The mission is not exclusive to ARM – Linaro can work on other architectures and technologies where the work benefits Linaro members and the ARM ecosystem.

-Member companies fund Linaro and provide half of its engineering resources as assignees who work full time on Linaro projects.
-These assignees combined with over 100 of Linaro’s own engineers create a team of over 200 software developers.
-Work is conducted openly and Linaro engages with the broader open source community on a daily basis on IRC, mailing lists and at industry events, including its own Linaro Connect events.
+Member companies fund Linaro and provide a significant proportion of its engineering resources as assignees who work full time on Linaro projects and member engineers who work on member-sponsored projects.
+Linaro’s engineering team, including contributed member resources, consists of about 300 software developers.
+Linaro engages with the broader open source community on a daily basis on IRC, mailing lists and at industry events, including at its own Linaro Connect events.
 The work page provides an overview of, and links to more information about, Linaro’s organization, groups, projects and initiatives.

 The members determine what work is done by the Linaro engineering team.
 As the number of Linaro members increases, the company’s capacity to provide engineering solutions grows and so the return on a member’s investment increases.
 This results in more common engineering work being completed by the Linaro engineers, enabling the members to focus more of their own resources on innovation and differentiation.